Other than the sugar, is licorice bad for dogs? Can dogs eat licorice? This is what you need to know before you let your pet eat one.

 Is Licorice Bad For Dogs

-Yes, licorice is a very unhealthy food for dogs.
+Yes, licorice is very unhealthy food for dogs.
 You should not let your dog eat licorice regularly.
-For optimal health, dogs should avoid foods that are high in sugar.
+For optimal health, dogs should avoid foods that are high in sugar and anything with toxic ingredients in it.

 Pay attention to the ingredient label too, because xylitol is unsafe for dogs too.